mike-weiner/list-github-repositories/README.md

 ### 0.0.2
 * Released on August 3, 2020
+* Added: Shortcode attribute `num` allows the user to specify how many repositories should be displayed.
+(Note: Current limit from Github API is 100)
 * Added: Shortcode attribute `order` allows the user to specify if the repository table should be displayed in `asc` or `desc` order
 * Added: Shortcode attribute `sort` allows the user to specify if repositories should be sorted by `created` (date), `updated` (date), `pushed` (date) or by `full_name` (repo name)
+* Modifed: Shortcode attribute `git-user` has been renamed to `user` for clarity
 * Edited: github-repo-listing.php
 * Edited: README.md